 - In Unguja (the main island, where Stone Town is), the finest spots are around Mnemba Island and its reefs.
 Using Matemwe as a base, you’ll be able to save lots of money and time to see the reefs here due to the proximity and relative less commercialization.

-- If you’re in or around Nungwi, booking from the dive shops that are located on the boardwalk (as oppose to the dive centers within the resorts) will save you a lot of money.
+- If you’re in or around Nungwi, booking from the dive shops that are located on the boardwalk (as opposed to the dive centers within the resorts) will save you a lot of money.

 - Zanzibar is heavily affected by tides so all diving departure times greatly fluctuate.